asdofindia/asdofindia.github.io/about.md

 I used to call myself a rationalist, socialist, etc and I used to be an ideological purist and a do-gooder.
 But then I became an absurdist pragmatist.
 I oppose lazy and selfish pragmatism because ideological purism is better than that.
 But rational, altruistic pragmatism is even better.

+I am opposed to the idea of unquestionable expertise.
+No matter how experienced a person is in a field, they should not be able to get away with unsubstantiated arguments - especially if there is opposition.
+"Intuition" is how people arrive at conclusions, yes.
+That's the way brain works.
+But, intuitions have to be supplemented by logic.
+Nobody has to be forced to swallow others' intuitions.

 ## On the web
 Besides this [social feed](https://asd.learnlearn.in/welcome/), I write at a few other places:
 * [Blissful Life](https://blog.learnlearn.in) - Full length blog posts in English